When I first learnt to sew - things always felt rushed with so many students packed in to a class, and a very strict schedule to follow.

 I wanted to create a very different learning environment, where there was time to not only fully understand the lessons, but also the freedom to ask questions and try out new techniques.

-Workshops include week-long immersives from visiting teachers as well as slow fashion sewing, and, of course, Mardi Gras and NOLA themed events such as headpiece and costume design.
+Workshops include week-long immersives from visiting teachers as well as slow fashion sewing, and, of course, Mardi Gras and NOLA themed events.

 Welcome to Papermaple, a studio that has been a decade in the making.

-I’m English, but have called the States home for the last twenty five years.
+I’m English, but have called the States home for the last thirty years.

-Four years ago, I moved from the East Coast, to live in New Orleans, and open what is now Papermaple Studio and Atelier.
+Six years ago, I moved from the East Coast, to live in New Orleans, and open what is now Papermaple Studio and Atelier - for my made to order clients .

 I’ve been sewing for decades, and have studied with some extraordinary experts over the years both in Paris, London and New York.
 Notable teachers include Julien Cristofoli, Azzedine Alaia’s Paris-based master draper and pattern maker and Madame Pico, draper for Couture houses Balmain, Madame Grès and Nina Ricci.